Register a Company

 A Specific Location - The Registered Office

-The PLC must be registered in the Region in which you have decided to locate the Registered Office (England & Wales, Scotland or Northern Ireland).
+To start a company as a PLC it must be registered in the Region in which you have decided to locate the Registered Office (England & Wales, Scotland or Northern Ireland).

 The Registered Office need not be your trading address and PLCs often use the address of an accountant, solicitor or National Business Register for an annual fee as their Registered Office address.